naepre/BINF4241-group29/Assignment_5/README.md

           - You cannot give one player two names.

         b.2.
 Put in a Playerage
-          - Enter an age as an integer between 0 and 150 for each player.
-A player below 7 is not allowed to play.
-            It should give a message for those players.
-          - The entered age cannot be a string, float or character and cannot be negative or empty.
+          + An integer number between '1' and '150' to represent the age of the player.
+          + Each player needs to have an age.
+          + Two players can have to same age.
+          - An integer number bigger than '150', smaller than '1' or negative.
+          - A different type of input like: 'String', 'Character', 'Boolean', 'Float' or an empty input.
           - You cannot assign more than one age to one player.

       c.
 Set Score
-        - You can set any number between 1 and 10000
+        + An integer number between '1' and '10000' to represent the score to win the game.
+        + Two players can have to same age.
+        + Per default 500.
+        - An integer number bigger than '10000', smaller than '1' or negative.
+        - A different type of input like: 'String', 'Character', 'Boolean', 'Float' or an empty input.
-        - You cannot enter a string, a character, empty or negative integer
+        - You cannot assign more than one score at a time.
-        - You cannot set multiple scores

       d.
 Accept Score
+        + Only possibly after setting a score
+        + Each player has to accept the score before starting the game, if the score was set.
-        - You can decline or accept the score
+        + You can decline or accept the score
-        - You cannot skip this input
+        - You cannot skip this input, if it is triggered.
+        - You cannot do something else than accepting/delining.

     During Game

       a.
 Draw a Card
         - You can only draw a card once per turn and only before playing a card.
         - Only the player whose turn it is can draw a card.
         - You can only draw from the Draw Pile.
 You cannot draw from a player's hand or from the Discard Pile.

       b.
 Play a Card
         - You can only play one card per turn, no stacking allowed.
         - You can only play a card if it matches with the last card on the match pile.
         - Only the player whose turn it is can play a card.
         - After playing a card the effect of the played card is triggered and afterwards the turn enters automaticaly.

       c.
 Say "UNO"
         - You can only say it if you have two cards before playing a card.
         - You can only say it during your turn.
         - If you ignore it, other players have the possibility to point it out, but only until the next card is played.
         - If forgotten and pointed out you have to draw +2 cards.

       d.
 Point out someone forgot to say "UNO"
         - You can only say it after someone said UNO.
         - You can only say it until the next card is played.
         - You can say it during someone others turn.

       e.
 Challenge someone who played a '+4 Wild Card'
         - You can only challenge someone until the next card is played.
         - You can say it during someone others turn.
         - If the player could play any other card matching the color, he has to draw four cards.
 Otherwise the challenger draws six cards.

       f.
 Declare the color of the next card
         - Only possible after playing a wild card.
         - You can only choose one of the four card colors.